xaolanx/runixterra/README.md

 > the generated matugen `theme.json`.

 > For nix users new to [hjem](https://github.com/feel-co/hjem),
-> the entry point for planting my dotfiles in place is [here](users/rexies.nix).
+> the entry point for planting my dotfiles in place is [here](users/xaolan.nix).

-> Last revision where Zaphkiel was flake based: [0eee46d1e](https://github.com/Rexcrazy804/Zaphkiel/tree/0eee46d1e5d98c3b94d39795b73a39270fc61ad7)
+> Last revision where Ionia was flake based: [0eee46d1e](https://github.com/Rexcrazy804/Ionia/tree/0eee46d1e5d98c3b94d39795b73a39270fc61ad7)

 ## What the heck is going on here?
 - npins based non flake nixos configuration